pavlimiho/retro-bot/README.md

 2. Move into the retro-bot folder and create a .env file.
 You can copy .env.example as a placeholder.

+3. Generate the application key with: <code>php artisan key:generate</code>

-3. Run <code>composer install</code> to get all the dependecies.
+4. Run <code>composer install</code> to get all the dependecies.

-4. Run <code>php artisan migrate --seed</code> to build and seed the database.
+5. Run <code>php artisan migrate --seed</code> to build and seed the database.

 ## Adding new commands